Neighborhoods and districts of San Antonio: South

 The South Side is home to Palo Alto College and the newly opened Texas A&M University-San Antonio.
 Before the beginning of this decade many of the city's young population would cruise "Military".
-Many classic cars and lowriders would drive close to the 35 intersection and muscle cars and import street racers would hang out close to the 37 intersection along the main entrance of what was once the main gate of Brooks A.F.B.
+Many classic cars and lowriders would drive close to the I-35 intersection and muscle cars and import street racers would hang out close to the I-37 intersection along the main entrance of what was once the main gate of Brooks A.F.B.
 The south side is predominantly Hispanic especially in its inner city neighborhoods such as Harlandale, Palm Heights, Columbia Heights, Hot Wells, Highland Hills, Indian Creek, Valley Hi, and Palo Alto.
 Four out of five of the city's historic missions are located on the south side along the San Antonio River besides the Alamo.
 They are San Jose, Concepcion, San Juan Capistrano, and San Francisco de la Espada.
 The River Walk is also extending into the south side and can now be seen all the way into Concepcion Park and is continuing to grow further outwards towards Military Drive.
-San Antonio's famous "Ghost Tracks" is located in the cities McCreless Meadows neighborhood near the intersection of Villamain Rd. and Shane.
+San Antonio's famous "Ghost Tracks" is located in the cities McCreless Meadows neighborhood near the intersection of Villamain Road. and Shane.
 An old tale that a school bus was in an accident many years ago and a group of children were supposedly all killed.
 A phenomenon is supposed to happen when your vehicle is put in neutral with the ignition off, the vehicle begins to roll up hill crossing the tracks all on its own.
 It is said that the children's ghosts are pushing your vehicle out of the way of a passing train.
 Many people put talcum powder all over their vehicle and fingerprints will begin to show up after the tracks are crossed.
 All the streets located in the neighboring neighborhood are named after what is supposedly named after all of the children that were killed there long ago.
-The southern part of the city does not extend as far outward towards Texas State Highway Loop 1604 like much of the far north side does.
+The southern part of the city does not extend as far outward towards Loop 1604 like much of the far north side does.
 Much of the city's far south side (outside loop 410) remains unincorporated and rural, although new neighborhoods, such as Mission del Lago, are uprising.
 The suburb of Elmendorf, Texas sits along the south side's two main lakes, Victor Braunig Lake and Calaveras Lake (Texas).